Highlight on: RJOY and Oakland Unified School District

 What type of RJ training do you provide at the three school sites that RJOY serves?

-During the first two to three years at a school site, with a population of 200-500 students, there should be one full-time RJ coordinator, who provides training, implements circles, integrates RJ into the daily school functions, and collects and evaluates data.
-There should also be a part-time RJ coach who builds capacity with the school staff.
-Eighty percent of the school staff and a significant number of students should receive 16-20 hours of training in RJ.
+During the first two to three years at a school site, with a population of 200-500 students, we provide one full-time RJ coordinator, who facilitates or co-facilitates training, implements circles, integrates RJ into the daily school functions, engages in intentional relationship-building with every member of the school community, and collects and evaluates data.
+There should also be a part-time RJ coach who builds implementation capacity with the school staff, but in most cases, this is also the work of the Coordinator.
+Ideally, eighty percent of the school staff and a significant number of students receive 16-20 hours of training in RJ.

 We have three tiers of training.
 Tier 1 involves everyone in the school.
 We train teachers, school security officers and administrators in community building circles and proactive restorative strategies.
 There is a continuum of restorative strategies, such as in class, value circles, where students and teacher work with one another to come up with values that will guide the classroom.
 During this phase, we are constantly coaching the school in implementation.